Image by wavebreakmedia_micro on Freepik

 Summary

-These are some key questions you should ask your health practitioner, but read on for how to make sure your face is in safe hands.
+These are some key questions you should ask your health practitioner:

-But just because injectables are popular doesn’t mean they come without risks.
-In fact, choosing the wrong provider, product, or misunderstanding the treatment can lead to some serious complications.
+Just because injectables are popular doesn’t mean they come without risks.
+In fact, an inadequate provider, product, or misunderstanding the treatment can lead to serious complications.

-Cosmetic injectables is a medical procedure and should be treated like one – it’s important to get the right advice from a registered health professional (registered with Ahpra, the Australian Health Practitioner Regulation Agency).
+Using cosmetic injectables is a medical procedure and should be treated like one – it’s important to get the right advice from a registered health professional (registered with Ahpra, the Australian Health Practitioner Regulation Agency) who is authorised to provide the service.

-So, if you’re thinking about smoothing, plumping, or refreshing your look, make sure your face is in good (and safe) hands.
-Read on for everything you need to know before heading to your consultation — the more you know, the better!
+So, if you’re considering having any work done on your face or body, no matter how minor the procedure may seem, it is important that you are properly informed and know what to look out for to ensure your health and safety.
+Read on for everything you need to know before heading to your consultation – the more you know, the better!

 What are cosmetic injectables?

-• Botulinum toxin type A (sold under brand names such as Botox® and Dysport®), and
+- botulinum toxin type A (sold under brand names such as Botox® and Dysport®)

-Cosmetic injectables are classified as Schedule 4 (S4) ‘prescription only’ medicines and are regulated in Queensland under the Medicines and Poisons Act 2019 (Qld) (MPA) and the Medicines and Poisons (Medicines) Regulation 2021 (Qld) (MPMR).
+Cosmetic injectables are classified as Schedule 4 (S4) ‘prescription only’ medicines and are regulated in Queensland under under the MPA and the MPMR.

 How do cosmetic injectables work?